mak448a/AI-Drawing-Chatbot/README.md

 ![](https://img.shields.io/github/repo-size/mak448a/Stable-Diffusion-Bot)
 ![](https://img.shields.io/github/contributors/mak448a/Stable-Diffusion-Bot)

-This is a Stable Diffusion Bot written in Python.
-It uses Stable Horde to generate the images.
+This is an AI image generator written in Python.

+Image providers:
+- Imaginepy
+- Stable Horde
+- Pollination

+All of these are online providers.
 As a result, you will not need a powerful computer!

-Please note that your prompts are sent to Stable Horde, as listed in their [privacy policy](https://stablehorde.net/privacy).
+Please note that when you use Stable Horde to generate the images, your prompts are sent to Stable Horde, as listed in their [privacy policy](https://stablehorde.net/privacy).

 **Run on**